About Me

 Extended Perception via Multi-Modal Fusion

-In real-world, there are many circumstances where models trained on unimodal can fail significantly.
-For example, rain and water droplets on camera lenses severely degrade RGB-based perception, causing even SOTA monocular depth estimation algorithms to fail.
-In safety-critical applications, this can create critical problems.
-This project investigates how complementary modalities can compensate for vision degradation and overcome the unimodal limitations, enabling reliable perception under all weather conditions.
+In the real world, there are many circumstances where unimodal models fail significantly.
+For example, rain and water droplets on camera lenses severely degrade RGB-based perception, causing even state-of-the-art monocular depth estimation algorithms to fail.
+In safety-critical applications, this creates dangerous blind spots.
+This project investigates how complementary modalities can compensate for vision degradation and overcome unimodal limitations, enabling reliable perception under all weather conditions.

 RGB image with water droplet artifacts from rain